petre-renware/booklab/setup/INSTALL-CHROME-On_WSL.md

 google-chrome --version
 ```

-## Launch

 Running is done with `google-chrome` command.
-All X-Windows grapfical elements should be installed (normally if WSL is up to date, these are already installed)
+All X-Windows graphical elements should be installed (normally if WSL is up to date, these are already installed)